codepath/android_guides/Gestures-and-Touch-Events.md

 ### MultiTouch Events

-Additional multi-touch events such as "rotation" of fingers, finger movement events, etc you can check out the [multitouch-gesture-detectors](https://github.com/Almeros/android-gesture-detectors) third-party library.
+For additional multi-touch events such as "rotation" of fingers, finger movement events, etc., be sure to check out libraries such as [Sensey](https://github.com/nisrulz/Sensey) and [multitouch-gesture-detectors](https://github.com/Almeros/android-gesture-detectors) third-party library.
 Read the [documentation](http://code.almeros.com/android-multitouch-gesture-detectors#.UmTf0JQ6VZ8) for more details about how to handle multi-touch gestures.
 Also, for a more generic approach, read the official [multitouch guide](http://developer.android.com/training/gestures/multi.html).
 See this [blog post](http://android-developers.blogspot.com/2010/06/making-sense-of-multitouch.html) for more details about how multi-touch events work.

 ## Understanding Touch Events